Philly Restaurants for a Romantic Date Night

 Bistro Romano

-Bistro Romano has provided Society Hill diners with the most exquisite Italian food for over 35 years.
+Bistro Romano provides Society Hill diners with exquisite Italian food.
 On weekends, you’ll be serenaded by live piano music in the bar, which you can still hear in the cozy, dimly-lit downstairs seating.

 The menu here is packed with good options from grilled swordfish with jumbo lump crab to veal saltimbocca.
 I’ll be honest, though–we make a whole meal out of their homemade pastas.
 The black peppercorn macaroni with sausage is infused with pepper, the Maine lobster ravioli is a standout, and the gnocchi with black truffle cream is the thing that dreams are made of.
 The wine list is also expertly-curated, so try your favorite or ask the server for a pairing recommendation.